scipy-latinamerica/scipyla2015/posadas_tourism/pos_en.md

     <small>Sandwich Milanesa</small>
 </div>

-La milanesa a caballo es una milanesa frita de carne vacuna con dos huevos fritos encimados (cuando es sólo uno, se llama "milanesa a medio caballo").
-Generalmente se acompaña con una guarnición de papas fritas.
+The "milanesa a caballo" is a milanesa piled up with two fried eggs (when have only one is called "milanesa a medio caballo").
+Usually accompanied with a garnish of fries.

 <div style="text-align:center">
     <img width="50%" src ="https://github.com/scipy-latinamerica/scipyla2015/raw/master/posadas_tourism/imgs/milanesa.jpeg" />